Tbrennan6/IcelandicNow/blog/2024-03-29_conditionals.md

 - If I eat a lot of pizza, I will be sick.

-In the example above, "If I eat a lot of pizza" is the hypothesis.
-It is not guaranteed that the hypothesis will happen, as made clear by the word "If," but given it does occur, then the conclusion, "I will be sick," will also occur.
+In the example above, *If I eat a lot of pizza* is the hypothesis.
+It is not guaranteed that the hypothesis will happen, as made clear by the word *if*, but given it does occur, then the conclusion, *I will be sick*, will also occur.

 In Icelandic, the exact same type of statements are possible and common.
-The word that triggers the statement is "Ef."
+The word that triggers the statement is *ef*.

 - **Ef** ég borða mikið af pítsu verð ég veikur. - (**If** I eat a lot of pizza, I will be sick.)

 *Note: Icelandic doesn't tend to separate conditionals with commas.*

 ## Indicative or subjunctive?
-The reason why there is some confusion surrounding whether "Ef" needs an indicative or subjunctive verb is that you have likely seen examples of both.
+The reason why there is some confusion surrounding whether *ef* needs an indicative or subjunctive verb is that you have likely seen examples of both.

 1. Ef ég **fer** út verður mér kalt. - (If I **go** outside, I will be cold.)
 2. Ef ég **væri** hundur myndi ég borða kött. - (If I f I **were** a dog, I would eat a cat.)